-Disclosure is also permitted without consent to: any person for research, statistical reporting or planning, provided that no student or parent(s)/guardian(s) can be identified; to another school district that overlaps attendance boundaries with the District, if the District has entered into anintergovernmental agreement that allows for sharing of student records and information with the other district; any person named in a court order; appropriate persons if the knowledge of such information is necessary to protect the health or safety of the student or other persons; and juvenile authorities when necessary for the discharge of their official duties who request information before adjudication of the student.
+Disclosure is also permitted without consent to: any person for research, statistical reporting or planning, provided that no student or parent(s)/guardian(s) can be identified; any person named in a court order; appropriate persons if the knowledge of such information is necessary to protect the health or safety of the student or other persons; and juvenile authorities when necessary for the discharge of their official duties who request information before adjudication of the student.

-4. The right to a copy of any school student record proposed to be destroyed or Deleted.
+5. The right to a copy of any school student record proposed to be destroyed or deleted.

 The permanent record is maintained for at least 60 years after the student transfers, graduates, or permanently withdraws.
-The temporary record is maintained for at least five years after the student transfers, graduates, or permanently withdraws.
-Temporary records that may be of assistance to a student with a disability who graduates or permanently withdraws, may, after five years, be transferred to the parent(s)/guardian(s) or to the student, if the student has succeeded to the rights of the parent(s)/guardian(s).
-Student temporary records are reviewed every four years or upon a student's change in attendance centers, whichever occurs first.
+The temporary record is maintained for at least 5 years after the student transfers, graduates, or permanently withdraws.
+Temporary records that may be of assistance to a student with a disability who graduates or permanently withdraws, may, after 5 years, be transferred to the parent(s)/guardian(s) or to the student, if the student has succeeded to the rights of the parent(s)/guardian(s).
+Student temporary records are reviewed every 4 years or upon a student's change in attendance centers, whichever occurs first.

-5. The right to prohibit the release of directory information concerning the parent's/ guardian's child.
+6. The right to prohibit the release of directory information concerning the parent's/guardian's child.

-Throughout the school year, the District may release directory information regarding its students, limited to:
+Throughout the school year, the District may release directory information regarding students, limited to: